gauravp19/Python-wrapper-class-implementing-Twain/README.md

-# Python-wrapper-class-implementing-Twain (Updated to have allow custome DPI)
+# Python-wrapper-class-implementing-Twain (Updated to have allow custom DPI)

 ## Sample code demonstrating the usage of the Document Scanner